 - 1. Obtain professional liability insurance prior to the first Clinical Education experience and to carry it through the remainder of the program.
 The policy that students are required to have is on an occurrence basis and is for a minimum of \$1,000,000 per incident and \$3,000,000 per year.
-Details are available through the ACCE/AACCE office. - 2.
+Details are available through the ACCE office. - 2.
 Comply with drug screening if required by the clinical site. - 3.
 Provide written results of Measles, Mumps, and Rubella (MMR) immunity titer or vaccine, Hepatitis-B vaccine, and yearly TB test.
 Some clinical sites require a varicella titer and bi-annual TB test and recommend a tetanus shot. - 4.
 Obtain a seasonal flu shot during the fall of each year Students are required to receive a seasonal flu shot vaccination between the months of October and March.
 This must be documented and placed in the immunization tracker.
 As an alternative, students may sign a waiver of refusal for the seasonal flu shot and must agree to wear a mask while treating patients during the clinical education experience.
 In addition, if a fitted mask is required to treat patients in high risk or other related areas of the clinical setting, the student must agree to be fitted for the mask, wear the mask as dictated, and pay all associated costs for the fitted mask.
-The clinical sites also have the right to refuse admittance for students who refuse the seasonal flu shot. - 5.
-Complete a Student Information Form for each clinical education experience. - 6.
-Obtain and maintain health insurance coverage throughout each clinical education experience. - 7.
-Provide proof of current Basic Life Support certification at the Health Care Provider level prior to the first clinical and maintain throughout the program.
+The clinical sites also have the right to refuse admittance for students who refuse the seasonal flu shot.

-- 8. Make arrangements for room, board, and transportation for out-of-town clinical education experiences.
-Most facilities do not provide assistance in making these arrangements. - 9.
-Complete a criminal background check. - 10.
-Provide results of the criminal background check to the clinical site, if requested. - 11.
-Consent to a drug screen and provide results of the drug screen to the clinical site, if requested. - 12.
-Purchase a subscription to Certified Background's Immunization Tracker to store and maintain all immunization records, required documents, and certifications electronically.
+- 5. Show evidence of Varicella immunity. - 6.
+Complete a Student Information Form for each clinical education experience. - 7.
+Obtain and maintain health insurance coverage throughout each clinical education experience. - 8.
+Provide proof of current Basic Life Support certification at the Health Care Provider level prior to the first clinical and maintain throughout the program. - 9.
+Make arrangements for room, board, and transportation for out-of-town clinical education experiences.
+Most facilities do not provide assistance in making these arrangements. - 10.
+Complete a criminal background check. - 11.
+Provide results of the criminal background check to the clinical site, if requested. - 12.
+Consent to a drug screen and provide results of the drug screen to the clinical site, if requested. - 13.
+Purchase a subscription to Castlebranch's Immunization Tracker to store and maintain all immunization records, required documents, and certifications electronically.
 The cost of the yearly subscription is approximately \$35.00.
-Additional information can be found at http://www.certifiedbackground.com or 888-666-7788 or from the ACCE.